 Join JASNA members on a tour of the towns and countryside most associated with Jane Austen: Steventon, Chawton, Bath, Winchester, Oxford, and London.
-While in Hampshire, visit Jane Austen’s House Museum, Chawton House, St. Nicholas Church in Steventon, and St. Nicholas Church in Chawton.
-Go to the Annual General Meeting of the Jane Austen Society (UK) in Chawton and attend a special program at the Hampshire Cultural Trust to hear Austen expert Louise West talk about costumes, accessories, and textiles in Jane Austen’s time.
+While in Hampshire, visit Jane Austen’s House, Chawton House, St. Nicholas Church in Steventon, and St. Nicholas Church in Chawton.
+The tour groups will overlap to attend the Annual General Meeting of the Jane Austen Society (UK) in Chawton.
+While in Winchester, hear a special program at the Hampshire Cultural Trust by Austen expert Louise West talking about costumes, accessories, and textiles in Jane Austen’s time.

-Visit the 2020 Tour Itinerary and Pricing pages for more information.
+Visit the 2022 Tour A and Tour B Itinerary pages and the Pricing page for more information.

 JASNA members get a private tour of Chawton House.